yzzhang-cs/code-salon/README_template.md

 This is the template for CMPT 383 projects, providing some basics to get started with various languages in a a consistent environment.

+## Hello Worlds

+In `hello-world/`, there are &ldquo;hello world&rdquo; programs for all of the languages that the Chef recipe can install.
+At the top of each program is a comment indicating how to run it.

+Hopefully this will at least get things started running code in various languages in this context.

-## Demo Code
+## Messaging Demo Code

-In `demos/`, you will find several examples of working with message queues.
+In `mq-demos/`, you will find several examples of working with message queues.
 All of the programs start with a comment that indicates the command to run them.

 All of the RPC examples do the same basic operation: do a remote procedure call by passing a [JSON](https://en.wikipedia.org/wiki/JSON) string.
 In each case, the request includes a string; we ask the remote code to calculate its length, and return the result as a JSON response.
 These should be easily extensible to have whatever information is needed in the request/response messages, and whatever login in between.